 Always watch your child when playing outside near a street.

 Always watch your child near water.
 "Knowing how to swim" does not make her safe in the water.

 Do not let your child run around while eating.

 Give your child safe toys.
-Do not let him play with toys that have small or sharp parts.
+Do not let her play with toys that have small or sharp parts.